ceph/ceph/doc/cephadm/services/osd.rst

 set of hosts.
 Typically you will have a spec for multiple hosts with the same layout.

-The sevice id as the unique key: In case a new OSD spec with an already applied service id is applied, the existing OSD spec will be superseeded. cephadm will now create new OSD daemons based on the new spec definition.
+The service id as the unique key: In case a new OSD spec with an already applied service id is applied, the existing OSD spec will be superseded. cephadm will now create new OSD daemons based on the new spec definition.
 Existing OSD daemons will not be affected.
 See :ref:`cephadm-osd-declarative`.